-What does Mr. Tambourine Man mean?
+What do you think Mr. Tambourine Man means?

 Bob Dylan: Mr. Tambourine Man Meaning